Awesome

 tag key and the value set totrue

 .
-This tag key is designed for human users and applications that should be able to access service specific resources that do not belong to your organization. - Tag IAM principals in your accounts that should be excluded from all data perimeters with the
+This tag key is designed for human users and applications that should be able to access service-specific resources that do not belong to your organization. - Tag IAM principals and resources in your accounts that should be excluded from all data perimeters with the

 tag key and the value set totrue

 .
-This tag key is designed for human users and applications that should be able to use AWS services without being restricted by any perimeter control.
+This tag key is designed for human users, applications, and resources that should not be restricted by any perimeter control.

-Because the preceding tags are used for authorization, the data_perimeter_governance_policy_1 SCP example includes a statement to protect these tags from unauthorized changes.
+Because the preceding tags are used for authorization, the data_perimeter_governance_policy_1 and data_perimeter_governance_rcp policy examples include statements to protect these tags from unauthorized changes.
 In the data_perimeter_governance_policy_1

 tag and the value set to admin